elenigvasilaki/ImportRegex/README.md

 # ImportRegex
 Google sheets custom function for web scraping.

 Overcome the ImportXML errors and limits using this function instead.
-ImportRegex uses Regex instead of Xpath.
+ImportRegex uses Regex instead of Xpath and returns each field in a different column.